Convince Your Boss to Send You to CanUX

 2. THE PRESENTATIONS

 Sure, we go to great lengths to create a great conference experience.
 But no conference can be considered great without relevant, compelling content.
-From the UX of Hyperloop to the upcoming robot takeover of services, from the Canadian perspective on respectful design to the relevance of cartography to service designers, from reflective alternatives for user research to demystifying the point of information architecture in the era of product design, CanUX 2017 delivers what we truly believe are can’t-miss world-class experience design conference topics in our own backyard.
-Our keynotes have graced the stages of hundreds of international experience design conferences, and this year, even our non-keynote speakers are actually 2017 closing keynotes of some of the most renowned UX conferences in the world (IA Summit, UXPA Internatioanl).
+From the UX of Hyperloop to spacesuit design and the upcoming robot takeover of services, from the Canadian perspective on respectful design to the relevance of cartography to service designers, from user research alternatives to demystifying the point of information architecture in the era of product design, CanUX 2017 delivers what we truly believe are can’t-miss world-class experience design conference topics in our own backyard.
+Our keynotes have graced the stages of hundreds of international experience design conferences, and this year, even our non-keynote speakers are actually 2017 closing keynotes of some of the most renowned UX conferences in the world (IA Summit, UXPA International).
 So stay tuned for the full 2017 program due out in the summer and get ready for even more amazing upcoming sessions that are yet to be made public.

 3. A TRULY DIVERSE LINEUP

 We take pride on doing our part in curating a product that covers multiple perspectives.
 20+ speakers from 5 countries on 3 continents are going to grace the CanUX stage and/or will teach workshops this year.
 Almost half will be ladies and many diverse ethnic backgrounds will be represented.
 We’re still a work in progress, but we’re taking big steps forward every year.

 4. CHAT WITH A SPEAKER DURING LUNCH